 Plantar Warts - Experience

 Plantar Warts - Treatment

-What was the effective treatment for your plantar warts?
+What treatment was effective for your plantar warts?